-This reflection upon and clarification of who I am and how I need to show up is both freeing and empowering.
+This reflection and clarification of who I am and how I need to show up are both freeing and empowering.
 I have begun to tweak my branding ever so slightly to reflect these changes.
-I’m also now using the full suite of tools and techniques at my disposal including PSYCH-K, EFT and my extensive knowledge of both Christian tradition and eastern wisdom, and its confluence with the quantum reality of our existence.
+I’m also now using the full suite of tools and techniques at my disposal including PSYCH-K, EFT, and my extensive knowledge of both Christian tradition and eastern wisdom, and its confluence with the quantum reality of our existence.

 How about you?
 What music is still inside you – and are you ready to play it out loud?